cunninghamge/rails-engine/README.md

 # Rails Engine

-Rails Engine is an API for viewing and interacting with the database of a fictitious E-Commerce Application.
-This was a solo project completed as part of the Back End Software Engineering curriculum at the Turing School of Software & Design.
+Rails Engine is an API for viewing and interacting with the database for an E-Commerce Application.

 The deployed project can be found on Heroku at https://sales-engine-m3.herokuapp.com